-For me it started as a boy with the fascination for insects – beetles, butterflies and ants.
+This project started for me as a boy with a fascination for insects - beetles, butterflies and ants.
 Observing their behaviour and habitat created a powerful understanding and respect for all forms of life that we are privileged to share our planet.

 Later in life as a painter and sculptor, I expressed my passions by capturing the forces of nature though thick and dramatic oils and the essence of animals through my bronze sculptures.